 Definitely, something to note is spirulina’s high source of complete and digestible protein.
 It contains all the essential amino acids.
 Throughout studies, it has also been shown to be a more absorbable source of protein than the protein found in beef.

 Chlorella is a single-celled green algae rich in chlorophyll.
 It is an excellent source of protein, vitamins, minerals and essential fatty acids.
 These include the B-complex vitamins, iron, calcium, zinc, manganese, biotin and copper.

 Chlorella is an incredibly effective detoxifier helping to remove alcohol, chemicals, heavy metals and even environmental pollutants from the liver.
 Especially useful for helping your body cope with any alcohol consumption.

 It’s also very useful to help boost the immune system, maintain colonic function by benefiting the balance of your gut flora and helping to promote strong healthy hair growth and radiant skin.

-Green leafy vegetables are so readily available and so highly nutritious, however most people do not eat enough of them.
-Fresh green leafy vegetables contain high doses of chlorophyll, easily digestible proteins, enzymes and a wide range of health-boosting vitamins and minerals shown numerous times to help lower risk of disease and illness.
+Green leafy vegetables are so readily available and highly nutritious, however, most people do not eat enough of them.
+Fresh green leafy vegetables contain high doses of chlorophyll, easily digestible proteins, enzymes and a wide range of health-boosting vitamins and minerals.
+Unsurprisingly, green leafies have been shown numerous times to help lower the risk of disease and illness.

-They purify the blood, alkalise the body, support the immune system, cleanse the kidneys… they are a true superfood!
+They purify the blood, alkalise the body, support the immune system, cleanse the kidneys.
+Undoubtedly, they are a true superfood!

-Try any of the following: rocket, spinach, dandelion greens, kale, watercress, parsley, lettuce, endive, chicory, broccoli sprouts and mustard sprouts.
+Try any of the following: rocket, spinach, dandelion greens, beet greens, carrot tops, kale, watercress, parsley, lettuce, endive, chicory, broccoli sprouts and mustard sprouts.